FaisalAEng/Spring_Space_Elevator/README.md

 **Engineering Design Competition – First Place (8–10 Teams)** <!-- it was 8 or 10 teams, find out and update -->

 ## Project Overview
-A competition project to design, fabricate, and test a mechanical robotic climbing system (“space elevator”) capable of ascending a 7-foot vertical pole using a constant force spring.
+“A competition project to design, fabricate, and test a spring-powered mechanical climbing mechanism (‘space elevator’) capable of ascending a 7-foot vertical pole using a constant force spring.
 The project emphasized rapid prototyping under tight academic schedules, limited CNC machine access, and strict material constraints, requiring efficient mechanical design and decision-making.

 ## What I Did
 - Designed a compact robotic climbing mechanism with tight tolerance requirements and limited fabrication attempts.